Mauthausen Concentration Camp today

 Find your way to the OBB (title of the railway company) information center.
 Buy a ticket to the Mauthausen village.
 It goes apr every 30 minutes.
 You will be consulted to take either a direct Intercity train (With Mauthausen on a screen) or with one transfer at St. Valentin Bahnhof (final destination is Garsten Bahnhof).
 Two-way ticket Linz-Mauthausen-Linz costs 10 euro (September 2017).

-After 25 minutes of train ride, you will arrive to the Mauthausen train station.
+After 25 minutes of a train ride, you will arrive at the Mauthausen train station.
 There three main ways to get to the Mauthausen concentration camp today and memorial site.

 - On foot.
 5 km of walking to the site, alongside the bus route.